 What happens when your arch-enemy has a solution to better your own country’s problem?
 In a July 2012 NY Times Magazine article by Suzy Hansen, she highlights the amazing work of MacArthur Fellow Dr. Aaron Shirley in the Mississippi Delta.

 I met Dr. Shirley during my time organizing MacArthur Fellows on meetings of mutual interest.
 His deep and personal commitment to taking care of the people of Jackson Mississippi is awe-inspiring.
 A quiet, but keenly politically astute man, took a dilapidated shopping mall in Jackson and created the Jackson Medical Mall Foundation.
-In a one-stop shop building, folks could get both preventative, education, imaging, and services under one roof.
+In a one-stop shop building, folks could get preventative treatments, education, imaging, and other medical services under one roof.

 In public diplomacy terms, Dr. Shirley was exposed through an exchange experience in Germany, listening to a delegation of Iranian government officials, to find a collaborative way that a public-private organization can affect positive change.
 Creating opportunities for rural health care (either in Iran or the Mississippi Delta) is one filled with creativity, listening, engagement, and collaboration.
 You can read the entire article here.

 Seeing health care as a social justice issue is not new to Dr. Shirley or to the public diplomat, but implementing and evaluating its impact on foreign publics is a new area.
 What is also unique is that these communities have not been seen as a natural fit given there is a lack of historical trust between U.S.-Iranian governments.
-But, with the creative and keen insights from Dr. Shirley, social justice for all publics and health-care solutions are on the table.
+But, with the creative and keen insights from Dr. Shirley, he as continued a life’s work caring for his public.

 Dr. Shirley, and his team, are what is called citizen diplomats.
-Finding creative solutions to a systemic problem between adversaries is both novel and can teach leaders how to approach what are seen as intractable problems and communities.
+Finding creative solutions to a systemic problem between adversaries can teach leaders how to approach what are seen as intractable problems and within communities.

 Diabetes, obesity, high-blood pressure, lack of available and fresh fruit and vegetables, over reliance on processed food, and other “first-world poverty” health issues are killing our families, as they are killing other families across the world.
 Iranian’s health-houses are located in rural communities.
 Communities can come together to get the services and care they need from trusted voices from their own village/city.
 It also keeps a community connected with a goal of taking care of each other.